The detective role

 Flexibility – On occasions you’ll be required to move to a different team or shift pattern due to operational requirements, giving you valuable exposure to working with new people in new environments.

 Resilience – There will be times when you are exposed to distressing situations, which could affect you emotionally.
-These can include dealing with vulnerable individuals, mental health issues, domestic assault and deaths.
-You may be faced with difficult members of public and occasionally find yourself being subjected to verbal intimidation or physical assault.
+These include dealing with vulnerable individuals, mental health issues, child abuse and deaths.
+You will be faced with difficult members of public and occasionally find yourself being subjected to verbal intimidation or physical assault.
 You will experience setbacks while working to resolve long-term societal problems so high levels of emotional resilience are needed.

-Impartiality – Working as a neighbourhood police officer you’ll deal with people of different ages and from a range of ethnicities, backgrounds and cultures.
+Impartiality – Working as a detective you’ll deal with people of different ages and from a range of ethnicities, backgrounds and cultures.
 You’ll meet individuals whose attitudes and behaviours will challenge your own values.
-You must always remain impartial and treat everyone with dignity and respect .
+You must always remain impartial and treat everyone with dignity and respect.

-Public scrutiny – The actions of police officers is subject to constant public scrutiny so you must behave both professionally and personally in a way that doesn’t comprise you, your force or the wider police service.
+Public scrutiny – The actions of detectives are subject to constant public scrutiny so you must behave both professionally and personally in a way that doesn’t comprise you, your force or the wider police service.

-Transparency – To apply to become a police officer you need to divulge all convictions, cautions, out of court settlements, disposals, arrests and reprimands regardless of severity.
+Transparency – To apply to become a detective you need to divulge all convictions, cautions, out of court settlements, disposals, arrests and reprimands regardless of severity.
 Failure to do so will lead to the invalidation of your application.

 Have you got any questions?
 Find the answers here.

 For more information about Police Now, our national graduate programmes or the application process, read our FAQs.